mattbierner/blog.mattbierner.com/_posts/2018-05-12-bikini-bikini.md

 {% include image.html file="white-close.jpg" %}

 The more I considered it though, the stranger this connection seemed.
 Why is it that we have women's swimwear named after a nuclear explosion while the comparably skimpy piece of male aquatic attire is called the "speedo"?
-Couldn't we at least have retconned speedo to "Trinity" or perhaps "Trinies" if we want to keep the Austrian flair?<!--I would have also accepted "Polaris"--> Because, after all, everyone deserves clothing that implies: *your body is a dangerous weapon capable of incinerating hundreds of thousands in a flash*. ([This site](https://web.archive.org/web/20120627214541/http://bikiniscience.com/chronology/1945-1950_SS/1945-1950.html) is a quite fascinating read on the history of the bikini)
+Couldn't we at least have retconned speedo to "Trinity" or perhaps "Trinies" if we want to keep the Austrian flair?<!--I would have also accepted "Polaris"--> Because, after all, everyone deserves clothing that implies: *your body is a dangerous weapon capable of incinerating hundreds of thousands with a flash*. ([This site](https://web.archive.org/web/20120627214541/http://bikiniscience.com/chronology/1945-1950_SS/1945-1950.html) is a quite fascinating read on the history of the bikini)

 {% include image.html file="blue-close.jpg" %}